school-wcwt/csci_3100/README.md

 - cd `socket-io-server/`
 - Run `node app.js`

+### Message For Tutor (Will be deleted After June/2021)
+- If you have some difficulties for creating DataBase or Email Validation.
+It may not related to coding issue but the environment setup.
+- We recommend you to email us for quick response or create a new issues for this project

 ### Commands you may use with ***git***
 - You may update file using `git pull`
 - (you may want to do this every times as your groupmate might have updated something)